Boomin' Words from Hell

-Boomin' Words from Hell is the debut album of Esham.
-It was first released in 1989, and was reissued the following year.
+Boomin' Words from Hell is the debut studio album by the American musician Esham.
+It was released in 1989, and reissued the following year.

 Production

 Boomin' Words from Hell was recorded in one day.

 Lyrical themes

 The lyrics of Boomin' Words from Hell developed from the turmoil of Detroit at the time, including the era's rise in crack use.
 According to Esham, "It was all an expression about ['70s-'80s drug cartel] Young Boys Incorporated, Mayor Coleman Young, the city we lived in and just the turmoil that our city was going through at the time.
 We referred to the streets of Detroit as 'Hell' on that record.
 So that's where my ideas came from."